-I Need Financial Assistance with Bills – We have received many questions from people wanting to know if they qualify for financial assistance with their bill or not.
+How to get Help with Money for Bills – We have received many questions from people wanting to know if they qualify for financial assistance with their bill or not.
 There are government, community outreach programs and charities that offer assistance.
 You must, However, meet certain criteria to be eligible for financial help.
 The US Federal Poverty Guideline is how the government measures poverty.

 Each year this standard by which they measure who can get help is updated by the Census Bureau.
 These statistics estimate how many people are living in poverty from year to year.
 By knowing this funding can be set aside for government assistance programs throughout the U.S. to distribute to the public.

-How to Qualify for Financial Assistance with Bills & Other Things
+How to Qualify Help with Money for Bills & Other Things

 If you receive help from a government assistance program, you may also qualify for additional financial assistance with bills.
 You will qualify because you have already been financially screen by a government agency or community organization and they have already confirmed your financial status.
 There are several reasons someone enrolled in a government program may need help with bills.

 A national disaster, home break-in, a missed appointment because of illness, lost or stolen services check, not managing cash benefits, interruption of for various reasons such as failure to return required documents, lost or stolen EBT card.
 So as you can see just like anyone else, unfortunate things can also happen to someone receive government assistance. (more)

 If you receive financial help from a government agency you will qualify for the yearly Christmas programs.
 If you have children or a senior in the home, you will qualify to receive toys for your children and a gift for your senior from the Salvation Army or Adopt-A-Family program.
 You will also qualify for help from other Christmas help like a holiday food basket. (more)

 You are on a fixed income and may run out of money for incidentals like gasoline.
 If you can not get around town, make doctors appointments or to work, you may qualify for a gas voucher, card pass. (more)